This article and recipe originally appeared in the Nov. 14, 2011 edition of “From Tali’s Kitchen,” my biweekly cooking column in Binah magazine.

 2. Combine flour, baking powder, baking soda, and salt in a large bowl and mix well.
 Create a well in the center.

-3. Whisk together gvina levana, eggs, milk, sugar, butter, and oil in a separate bowl.
-Add to the dry ingredients and mix well.
-Add dill and mix again.
+3. In a separate bowl, whisk together gvina levana, eggs, milk, sugar, butter, and oil.
+Add this mixture to the dry ingredients and mix well to combine.
+Add dill and mix to distribute.

 4. Spread the batter evenly in the loaf pan and bake for 55 minutes, or until the top is golden brown and a knife inserted in the center comes out clean.
-Let cool 30 minutes before removing from pan and slicing.
+Let cool 30 minutes before removing the loaf from the pan.
 Serve warm.